-- Chimney connector is required from the flue collar of the stove to the factory-built chimney (see Figure 6) or masonry chimney (see Figures 13, 14, and 15). - The chimney connector must be 6" diameter and a minimum 24 gauge black steel or one of the reduced-clearance connectors listed on page 8.
+- Chimney connector is required from the flue collar of the stove to the factory-built chimney (see Figure 5) or masonry chimney (see Figures 13, 14, and 15). - The chimney connector must be 6" (152mm) diameter and a minimum 24 gauge black steel, 26 gauge blued steel, or one of the reduced-clearance connectors listed on page 8.

-NOTE: Aluminum or galvanized steel is not allowed - these materials cannot withstand the flue temperatures and may give off toxic fumes when heated.
+NOTE: Aluminum or galvanized steel is not allowed - these materials can not withstand the flue temperatures and may give off toxic fumes when heated.

-NOTE: Standard residential installations may use single-wall connector (mobile homes may not).
+NOTE: Standard residential installations may use single-wall connector (Mobile-Homes may not).

 - The chimney connector may not pass through a ceiling, attic, roof, closet, or any other concealed space (use listed UL 103 HT chimney - see "Chimney Requirements for details).
 DO NOT USE CONNECTOR PIPE AS CHIMNEY. - The chimney connector should be as short and direct as possible.
-No more than 180° of elbows (two 90° elbows, or two 45° & one 90° elbow, etc.) may be used for the entire system (connector and chimney).
-Horizontal runs should slope upwards 1/4" (6mm) per foot (305mm) and be a maximum 36" long (914mm). - The chimney connector must be installed with the crimped end pointing downwards (see Figure 5).
+No more than 180° of elbows (two 90° elbows, or two 45° & one 90° elbow, etc.) may be used for the entire system (connector and chimney)..
+Horizontal runs should slope upwards 1/4" (6mm) per foot (305mm) and be a maximum 36" long (914mm). - The chimney connector must be installed with the crimped end pointing downwards (see Figure 4).
 This prevents creosote from leaking to the exterior of the pipe.

-On singlewall pipe the crimped end points downward.
+On singlewall pipe the crimped end

+points downward.